fonkamloic/College-student-dashboard/README.md

 ## Contribution

-You are free to contribute in all aspects of the project.
+For now due to lack of experience of the developers and the lack of maturity of the project.contribution are not yet accepted

 ### Note to present contributors